11 Best Process Mapping Tools and Software: A Complete Guide

 Top Features:

-Here are the key features that make Nifty the best process mapping tool in the market
+Here are the key features that make Nifty the best process mapping tool on the market:

 With Nifty’s Docs feature, you can create, edit, and collaborate on project documents within the platform:

-When using the process mapping tool, you can attach relevant documentation to the different process steps, ensuring that team members have access to the information they need to complete their tasks.
+When using Nifty as your process mapping tool, you can attach relevant documentation to the different process steps, ensuring that team members have access to the information they need to complete their tasks.

 With the integration, you can: